 - Ensure that you have a good credit score.
 Allow you to borrow at a very low cost without disturbing your other investments

 - Credit Cards: Have the best credit cards to get no-cost EMI schemes.

 The trick here is to always have a source of funds that help you meet these goals without you touching your Long term investments.
 To continue with phone example, instead of break your Equity Mutual funs take the phone on no-cost EMI using your credit card

 Long term goals are something which every single financial app, advisor agent, tool asks you to choose and plan for.
 The usual tenure for these goals is 10 years and beyond.

 We think that is dumb and outright wrong.
 Let me take a few examples to illustrate this

 Child Higher Education: This is my fav !!
-The biggest assumption is that a child will continue to study in same way as today and the teaching will keep getting expensive at certain rate.
+The biggest assumption is that a child will continue to study in the same way as today and the teaching will keep getting expensive at a certain rate.
 The COVID-19 though clearly tells us that both of them are completely wrong

 Starting a new Venture: This is factually incorrect.
-If you look at most start-ups you will find founders doing it cause they were passionate about it and thought it was right time to solve the problem.
+If you look at most start-ups you will find founders doing it cause they were passionate about it and thought it was the right time to solve the problem.
 While have money helps, if you get a brilliant insight you won’t wait for 7 years to pool money and then go ahead.